 If you can’t find something you like, an effective Plan B is searching the internet for affordable art that matches what you need.

-A bold mirror statement is art in its own right – adding energy into this master bedroom from the Modena Display Home in Woodvale, by Plunkett Homes.
+A bold mirror statement is art in its own right – adding energy into this master bedroom in the Modena Display.

 4. Pick the Right Size